 Alternative: Sabai Routers have a feature called Gateways that eliminates the need for dual router setup.

-Set up the primary route
+Set up the primary router

 - Connect to the regular router (A) using WiFi.

-- The line that says Default gateway is your router’s IP address, and its second-to-last digit is the subnet.
+- The line that says Default gateway is your router’s IP address and its second-to-last digit is the subnet.
 Write the IP down for future reference.